byronPantoja/aFunGuy-TributePage/README.md

 # Responsive Web Design Projects - Build a Tribute Page

--Objective: Build a CodePen.io app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/zNqgVx.>
+- Objective: Build a CodePen.io app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/zNqgVx.>

 - Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.